 Propagation techniques of Custard Apple Trees

 Land should be thoroughly cleared and ploughed before planting the seedlings.
-Pits of dimensions 60 x 60 x 60 cm are created before the beginning of monsoon and should be filled with FYM, neem cake and single super phosphate.
-After filling the pits with the required manure, it should be left open for 15 days before planting.
-The spacing between each pit could be either of the following; 4 x 4 m, 5 x 5 m or 6 x 6 m and it largely depends on the type of soil.
-It has been observed that spacing of 6 x 4 m with a proper drip irrigation system has provided good growth in the plants and enhanced the fruit bearing.
+Pits of dimensions 60 x 60 x 60 cm are created before the beginning of the monsoon and should be filled with FYM, neem cake, and single super phosphate.
+After filling the pits with the required manure, they should be left open for 15 days before planting.
+The spacing between each pit could be either of the following; 4 x 4 m, 5 x 5 m, or 6 x 6 m and it largely depends on the type of soil.
+It has been observed that spacing of 6 x 4 m with a proper drip irrigation system has provided good growth in the plants and enhanced the fruit-bearing.
 The planting is mainly done during the monsoon.

 Manure and fertilizer requirements of Custard Apple Trees